SSobol77/astradesk/packages/domain-ops/README.md

 ## 2. Integration with AstraDesk

-This pack is designed to be seamlessly integrated into the AstraDesk monorepo.
+This pack is designed to be seamlessly integrated into the AstraDesk Enterprise AI Agents Framework.

 - **Workspace**: It is a member of the `uv` workspace defined in the root `pyproject.toml`, allowing for unified dependency management and testing.